bernardodesousa/algae-medium-monitor/DISPLAY_PINOUT.md

 4. Disable the common cathode pin
 5. Repeat for the next digit

 This creates the illusion that all digits are lit simultaneously due to persistence of vision.

+## Common Cathode Pins

+For the 5643A display, the common cathode pins are:
+- Digit 1: Pin 12
+- Digit 2: Pin 9
+- Digit 3: Pin 8
+- Digit 4: Pin 6

+When multiplexing, you'll need to connect these pins to GND one at a time to activate each digit.